ulixee/platform/coming-soon/ROADMAP-Manager.md

 ## 2.3 -
 Manager needs to be able to trigger the Datastore packaging logic to create and upload Datastores.
-- Push Datastore to a CloudNode
+- Push Datastore to a Cloud

 ## 2.4 - Troubleshooting Runs
 Manager should be able to show the full input and output for any Datastore execution on localhost or remote Clouds.
 It should allow you to Timetravel those runs and re-create them.